 9. Make direct amends to such people wherever possible, except when to do so would injure them or others

 That’s the part of the recovery when you go around and start performing a group hug.
-You squeeze your boss tightly (even though he still hasn’t given you the promotion he promised last month), your co-worker (you know, that bitch, who sends nasty emails behind your back) and your kid’s teacher who gave him a “D” for not willing to cut cute little frogs into pieces.
+You squeeze your boss tightly (even though he still hasn’t given you the promotion he promised last month), your co-worker (you know, that bitch, who sends nasty emails behind your back), even your kid’s teacher who gave him a “D” for not willing to cut cute little frogs into pieces.

 10. Continue to take personal inventory, and when you’re wrong, promptly admit it

 Just in case you thought you were done with the inventory, here it comes again.
-Work on your vices until they disappear or at least until you don’t see them anymore (if you know what I mean).
-Remember that midlife crisis is just a phase that will eventually subside, that the yelling and throwing things on the wall will in the end cave in.
+Work on your vices until they disappear or at least until you don’t see them anymore (wink).
+Remember that a midlife crisis is just a phase, which will at some point subside, and that the yelling and throwing things on the wall will eventually stop.

 11. Seek through prayer and meditation to improve your conscious contact with the Universe, praying for the power to carry that out

-Whenever possible pray or meditate, whichever comes easier to you.
+Whenever possible pray or meditate, whichever comes more natural to you.
 Never loose sight of your goal (freedom in form of insight) and keep on nourishing your spiritual being.
-Be assured, over time communicating with divinity will become as easy as talking to your doctor about oral herpes.
+Rest assured, over time communicating with divinity will become as easy as talking to your doctor about oral herpes.